lucafrance/scrum.wiki-vault/Scrum/Scrum roles/Scrum Team/Scrum Master.md

 ---
 The Scrum Master is a member of the [[Scrum Team]].
 There is one Scrum Master in the Scrum Team[^scrum-team-definition].

+[^scrum-team-definition]: "The Scrum Team consists of one Scrum Master, one Product Owner, and Developers."[^scrum-guide-2020]

 The [[Scrum Master]] is accountable for establishing [[Scrum framework|Scrum]] as defined in the [[Scrum Guide]] in the whole [[organization]], including the [[Scrum Team]].
 They are also accountable for the [[Scrum Team]]'s effectiveness.
 The [[Scrum Master]] help everyone in the [[organization]] "understand the [[Scrum theory]] and practice".
 They help the [[Scrum Team]] specifically to "improve its practices within the [[Scrum framework]]".

 ## The Scrum Master serves the organization and the Scrum Team